banner

 cp -r /overlay/* /mnt/sda3

-In the OpenWrt backend, click Generate Config in System-Mount Points.
+In the OpenWrt backend, go to System - Mount Points and click Generate Configuration.

-After generating the configuration, the page will be updated.
+After generating the configuration, the page will refresh.
 Find the mount point /mnt/sda3 and click Modify.

 image

-You can ignore the UUID and focus on the partition address in parentheses.
-Here, select the sda3 partition.
+You can ignore the UUID; mainly look at the partition address in parentheses, here select the sda3 partition.

 8083786b-7f9dff8e-58c38dac-11451419 (/dev/sda3, 114514 MB)

 Finally, check Enable this mount point and click Save and Apply.
-Restart the OpenWrt system and log in.
-You can see the expanded capacity in System-Software Packages.
+Restart the OpenWrt system and log in; you will see the expanded capacity in System - Packages.

-This article is synchronized and updated to xLog by Mix Space
+This article is synchronized and updated to xLog by Mix Space.
+The original link is https://www.miaoer.net/posts/network/openwrt-overlay

 Loading...